huggingface/blog/text-to-webapp.md

 })
 ```

-To instruct WizardCoder to use this endpoint, adding the following line to the prompt was enough to achieve the desired effect (you may have to tweak it for other models):
+Adding the following line to the prompt was enough to instruct WizardCoder to use our new `/image` endpoint! (you may have to tweak it for other models):

 ```
 To generate images from captions call the /image API: <img src="/image?caption=photo of something in some place" />
 ```

-But you can try to ask for more specific ways of prompting images:
+You can also try to be more specific, for example:

 ```
 Only generate a few images and use descriptive photo captions with at least 10 words!